rian39/notes/gillespie_platform_2010.md

 The discourse of the ‘platform’ works against us developing such precision, offering as it does a comforting sense of technical neutrality and progressive openness.
-360
+360 {#platform-discourse}

 As these providers become the curators of public discourse, we must examine the roles they aim to play, and the terms by which they hope to be judged.
 347